 Let Salesforce access data in your on-premises system.
 Files Connect and Chatter make it possible.
-The Files Connect on-premises solution is available only to customers who already own the license.

-Note: This setup process is available only to customers who have the paid permission set license, "Files Connect for on-premises external data sources."
-This license is no longer available for purchase.

-- 1. From Setup, enter External Data Sources in the Quick Find box, then select External Data Sources. - 2.
+- Note: This setup process requires a paid permission set license, "Files Connect for on-premises external data sources."
+For information about permission set licenses, see Salesforce Help. - 1.
+From Setup, enter External Data Sources in the Quick Find box, then select External Data Sources. - 2.
 Click New External Data Source.
 Then set the following options.

 Field Description Label A user-friendly name for the data source displayed in the Salesforce user interface.
 Name A unique identifier used to refer to this external data source definition through the API.
 The Name field can contain only underscores and alphanumeric characters.
 It must be unique, begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores. Туре Choose Files Connect: Microsoft SharePoint Secure Agent A service running on a Linux or Windows server on your intranet that lets you securely connect Salesforce to your on-premises SharePoint server.
 See Set Up a Secure Agent for SharePoint 2010 or 2013.
-Site URL The URL of your SharePoint site, site collection, or web app.
-Important: The URL must begin with https and end with the site name.
-(Don't copy the URL seen in the browser when accessing SharePoint.)
-Identity Type The identity type used to authenticate to the external data source.
-Select Per User to require separate credentials for each user who accesses the data source.
-(Administrators must enable the data source for specific permission sets and profiles.
-Users then enter their credentials when first accessing the data source.)